 Instructions

-• Adjust your oven to the second level position and preheat your oven to 350ºF.
+• Adjust your oven rack to the middle position, then preheat your oven to 350ºF.

-• Generously spray a 9 x 13 inch cake pan with a flour-based baking spray.
-If you'd like an easy way to remove the sheet cake for frosting, add a parchment paper sleeve to the inside of the sheet pan.
-Lightly respray with the baking spray.
+• Generously spray a 9-inch x 13-inch cake pan with a flour-based baking spray.
+If you'd like an easy way to remove the sheet cake for frosting or slicing, add a parchment paper sleeve to the inside of the pan, allowing the paper to hang over the sides (crease them to help keep them in place).
+Lightly respray the parchment paper with the baking spray.

 • In a medium bowl, whisk together the all-purpose flour, baking powder, and salt.
-Set to the side.
+Set aside.

 2 3/4 cups All-Purpose Flour, 3 tsp Baking Powder, 1 tsp Salt